 - " If a rubber grip is damaged or worn:

 - Change the rubber grip.

 - Check that screw is firmly seated.

 Guideline

-Diamond (A) must be positioned visibly as shown in the figure.
+Diamond (A) must be located at the top.

 11.44 Adjusting the basic position of the clutch lever

 Adjust the basic position of the clutch lever to your hand size by turning adjusting screw 1.